blueguy42/Convex-Hull-Algorithm/README.md

 python src/main.py
 ```

+## Example Program Usage
-You should be presented with the following print:
+Once you run the program, you should be presented with the following print:
 ```
 ================================================
     WELCOME TO AFAN'S CONVEX HULL GENERATOR!